k22liang/HMTGO/README.md

 # HMTGO

-An R package for hidden Markov tree model for testing multiple hypotheses corresponding to Gene Ontology gene sets (HMTGO).
+An R package for a hidden Markov tree model for testing multiple hypotheses corresponding to Gene Ontology gene sets (HMTGO).

 ### Overview